-\iftrue Over the past decade, deep learning has outpaced traditional machine learning techniques involving unstructured and complex data such as text, images, videos, and audio \cite{krizhevsky2012imagenet, lecun2015deep, goodfellow2016deep, zhang2015character, mikolov2013efficient, bahdanau2014neural, redmon2016you, oord2016wavenet}.
-Not only did deep learning systems outgrow traditional techniques, but they also achieved super-human accuracy in applications such as cancer detection from X-Ray images, anatomical reconstruction of human neural cells, playing games, driving cars, unfolding proteins, and generating images \cite{rajpurkar2017chexnet, lee2017superhuman, silver2018general, huang2020survey, tunyasuvunakool2021highly}.
-Large language models with transformer based architectures achieved state-of-the-art results across translation, reasoning, summarization, and text completion tasks \cite{vaswani2017attention, devlin2018bert, yang2019xlnet, brown2020language}.
+Over the past decade, deep learning has outpaced traditional machine learning techniques involving unstructured and complex data such as text, images, videos, and audio \cite{krizhevsky2012imagenet, lecun2015deep, goodfellow2016deep, zhang2015character, mikolov2013efficient, bahdanau2014neural, redmon2016you, oord2016wavenet}.
+Not only did deep learning systems outgrow traditional techniques, but they also achieved super-human accuracy in applications such as cancer detection from X-ray images, anatomical reconstruction of human neural cells, playing games, driving cars, unfolding proteins, and generating images \cite{rajpurkar2017chexnet, lee2017superhuman, silver2018general, huang2020survey, tunyasuvunakool2021highly}.
+Large language models with transformer-based architectures achieved state-of-the-art results across translation, reasoning, summarization, and text completion tasks \cite{vaswani2017attention, devlin2018bert, yang2019xlnet, brown2020language}.
 Large multi-modal networks embed unstructured data into vectors for cross-modal search \cite{baevski2022data2vec, radford2021learning}.
-Moreover, they are used to generate photo-realistic images from text \cite{ramesh2021zero, saharia2022photorealistic}. \else Deep learning methods involving complex data types (i.e. images, videos, audio) achieved state-of-the-art results in various domains such as playing games, text-completion, cancer detection from X-Ray images, self-driving vehicles, unfolding proteins, and generating images \cite{silver2018general, ramesh2021zero, rajpurkar2017chexnet, huang2020survey, radford2021learning, tunyasuvunakool2021highly, saharia2022photorealistic}. \fi Although one of the primary contributors to the success of deep learning models has been the availability of large datasets such as CoCo (330K images), ImageNet (1.2M images), Oscar (multilingual text corpus), and LAION (400M and 5B images) \cite{lin2014microsoft, deng2009imagenet, suarez2019asynchronous, schuhmann2021laion}, it does not have a well-established data infrastructure blueprint similar to traditional analytical workloads to support such scale.
-On the other hand, Modern Data Stack (MDS) lacks features required to deploy performant deep learning-based solutions, so organizations opt to develop in-house systems.
+Moreover, they are used to generate photo-realistic images from text \cite{ramesh2021zero, saharia2022photorealistic}.

+Although one of the primary contributors to the success of deep learning models has been the availability of large datasets such as CoCo (330K images), ImageNet (1.2M images), Oscar (multilingual text corpus), and LAION (400M and 5B images) \cite{lin2014microsoft, deng2009imagenet, suarez2019asynchronous, schuhmann2021laion}, it does not have a well-established data infrastructure blueprint similar to traditional analytical workloads to support such scale.
+On the other hand, Modern Data Stack (MDS) lacks the features required to deploy performant deep learning-based solutions so organizations opt to develop in-house systems.